ashutoshbw/headless-calendar/CONTRIBUTING.md

 Thank you for considering contributing to Headless Calendar!
 We appreciate your time and effort.

+Please note that this project is released with a [CODE_OF_CONDUCT](CODE_OF_CONDUCT.md).
+By participating in this project, you agree to abide by its terms.

 ## How Can I Contribute?

 ### Reporting Bugs